-With the number of presumed cases continuing to increase daily, there is growing concern about what the virus—and its long-term impact—means.
+With cases of the Wuhan coronavirus continually emerging, there is growing concern about what the virus—and its impact—means for people and businesses.

 For communicators, managing the razor-thin line between sharing important details and inciting widespread panic requires a delicate balance.
 When there are often more questions than answers, seemingly straightforward communications exercises can result in unexpected consequences.

-The high-profile speculation and coverage of the virus’ evolution bring back memories of past major global health issues like the SARS outbreak in 2003 and H1N1 influenza pandemic of 2009.
-The parallels drawn between COVID-19 and SARS prompted us to reflect on some significant changes since these past threats in how our society consumes and expects information.
+As the World Health Organization just declared the virus a Public Health Emergency of International Concern (PHEIC), the high-profile speculation and coverage of the virus’ evolution bring back memories of past major global health issues like the SARS outbreak in 2003 and H1N1 influenza pandemic of 2009.
+The parallels drawn between the Wuhan coronavirus and SARS prompted us to reflect on some significant changes since these past threats in how our society consumes and expects information.

 In the healthcare space, confusing language, jargon, and acronyms reign supreme.
 Even the names of viruses can be difficult to socialize with the general public—no, the coronavirus doesn’t have anything to do with the beer—and the public isn’t always able to associate a specific illness with its common symptoms.

-To overcome this, organizations and individuals must work together to ensure everybody is using consistent terminology and talking about viruses like COVID-19 in the same, digestible way.
+To overcome this, organizations and individuals must work together to ensure everybody is using consistent terminology and talking about viruses like the Wuhan coronavirus in the same, digestible way.

 The public has a right to information—especially when it comes to information that has health implications.
 But with news spreading faster than ever before, containing an update or message can quickly turn into a virtual impossibility.
 The balance between sharing immediate updates and risking inaccurate information being shared due to the speed of communications is delicate.